Lab 5: Svelte II (Loading Data & Reactivity)

 ,globalThis

-Note that the only name that works in every context is globalThis
+The only name that works in every context is globalThis

-, so let’s use that.
+, so we will use that reference.

 In JS, accessing undefined variables produces an error, as we just saw.
 However, accessing undefined object properties on an object that exists does not produce an error; it just returns >